SattyikKundu/Codecademy-Portfolio-Project-2/README.md

-# Portfolio-Website-project
+# 1.Portfolio-Website-project
-Codecademy Porfolio Project 2: A project portfolio website highlighting my Full-stack Development credentials as well as my experience in implementing HTML/CSS.
+- This project porfolio website will highlight my credentials, skills, and projects as a Full-Stack Developer.
+- Will be update periodically
+- Site used to demonstrate my web design skills using common technologies like HTML, CSS, etc.

+# 2.More to be added later
+.... to be added later ...